usccolumbia/matglobalmapping/README.md

 # matglobalmapping
 ### Global mapping of inorganic materials

-By Qinyang Li at Machine Learning and Evolution Laboratory by <a href="http://mleg.cse.sc.edu" target="_blank">Machine Learning and Evolution Laboratory</a>, University of South Carolina.
+By Qinyang Li at <a href="http://mleg.cse.sc.edu" target="_blank">Machine Learning and Evolution Laboratory</a>, University of South Carolina.

 Cite our work: <br>